Nintendo 64

 The (N64) is a home video game console developed and marketed by Nintendo.
-It was released in Japan on June 23, 1996, in North America on September 29, 1996, in Europe and Australia on March 1, 1997.
-As the successor to the Super Nintendo Entertainment System (SNES), the N64 was the last major home console to use ROM cartridges as its primary storage medium.
-(Note: The Nintendo Switch, a hybrid video game console, uses flash storage cards as its primary storage format, but several media websites have described it a "cartridge".)
-As a fifth-generation console, the Nintendo 64 primarily competed with Sony's PlayStation and the Sega Saturn.
+It was released in Japan on June 23, 1996, in North America on September 29, 1996, and in Europe and Australia on March 1, 1997.
+It was Nintendo's third major home console, following the Super Nintendo Entertainment System, and competed with Sony's PlayStation and the Sega Saturn in the fifth generation of consoles.